pocomane/brewed-in-the-apocalypse/bita.md

 ```
 Scenarist - you reach the gate, there are three guards watching it, they are
-well equiped.
+well equipped.
 What do you do?

 The players starts to talk a little, but they do not have any ideas, so they
 look at the scenarist

-Scenarist - Ok, it is a bit sospiciuos that you are all there doing nothing, so
+Scenarist - Ok, it is a bit suspicious that you are all there doing nothing, so
 one guard leave his position, and slowly approaches to you, looking visibly
 concerned.
 What do you do?
 ```

 __Assign an harm__ - when you have to assign an harm, ask to the target to add a new harm to the sheet of eir character with value 1, or to increment a previous harm by 1.
-Obviously the choosen harm must follow by the fiction.
+Obviously the chosen harm must follow by the fiction.

 The harms are words or small sentences that represent physical injuries, mental stress, or any other negative condition that make sense for the ambientation.